sureshrmdec/Practice-Backyard/Notes/Notes.md

     Optimal Substructure: A larger optimal solution compromised of two smaller optimal solutions such as shortest distance from A->C is the shortest distance from A->B and B->C.

+Binary Search Tree:
+    Left subtree should contain value less than right subtree and their should be no duplicate values.
+    Such ordering provides a fast way to access minimum and maximum

+    **class Heap<T extends Comparable<T>>, extends used to refer interface here **